 Proceedings are a collection of papers presented at a conference.
 Scientists are informing their peers of their work.

-Examples of conference papers
+Examples of conference proceedings

 |< Module 2: Professional journals||Module 2: Books and book chapters >|